learn-co-curriculum/hash-overview-readme/README.md

 > — [Chris Pine, *Learn to Program*, page 108](http://books.flatironschool.com/books/43?page=108)

 Up until this point, we've stored our data in list-form using arrays.
 An array is like a numbered list.
-It stores a group of items which are accessible via there location, or index number, in the list.
+It stores a group of items which are accessible via their location, or index number, in the list.

 Imagine a grocery list: you need to go to the store and buy milk, eggs and bread.
 You could store your list like this: